machariav722-droid/new-name-generator-that-works-and-will-get-a-good-grading/README.md

 # new-name-generator-that-works-and-will-get-a-good-grading
-this is the new and improved
+This is the new and improved Akan name generator